Arcky97/Pokemon-Kyrac/README.md

 - The PC in the house keeps the music on resetting the game.

+### V0.9.2C - Release November 30 2022

+- Added access to the boxes through the menu to view your team (outside of battle).

 - Elevator events have been improved and made much shorter.

 - Edited Indigo Plateau (Dream map).

-- Added access to the boxes through the menu to view your team (outside of battle).

-### V1.8.4B - Release December 3 2022
+### V0.9.6N - Release December 3 2022

 - Added more quests.